MrAbidRajpoot/dentisol-backend/README.md

 ## Troubleshooting

-### "Invalid API Key" Error
+### "Invalid login" or Authentication Error
+- Make sure you're using a **Gmail App Password**, not your regular Gmail password
+- Verify 2-Step Verification is enabled on your Google Account
-- Verify your `RESEND_API_KEY` is correct in `.env`
+- Check that `EMAIL_USER` and `EMAIL_PASS` are correct in `.env`
-- Make sure there are no extra spaces or quotes
+- Ensure there are no extra spaces or quotes in the `.env` file

-### "Domain not verified" Error
+### "Less secure app access" Error
-- Verify your email domain in Resend dashboard
+- Gmail no longer supports "less secure apps"
+- You **must** use an App Password (see Setup Instructions above)
+- Regular passwords will not work

+### Email Not Sending
+- Check server console for error messages
+- Verify Nodemailer connection on server startup (should see "Nodemailer is ready to send emails")
-- For testing, use Resend's test email addresses
+- Test your App Password by trying to send a test email
+- Check Gmail account for any security alerts

 ### CORS Errors
 - Update `FRONTEND_URL` in `.env` to match your frontend URL
 - Make sure the backend allows requests from your frontend domain

-### Email Not Sending
-- Check Resend dashboard for error logs
-- Verify your API key has the correct permissions
+### Connection Timeout
-- Check that your domain/email is verified in Resend
+- Check your firewall settings
+- Ensure port 587 (SMTP) is not blocked
+- Try using port 465 with `secure: true` if 587 doesn't work

 ## License